Before applying, please review the full program guidelines for detailed information on program requirements and eligibility.

 Background & Purpose

-The State-Local Partner Mentorship (SLP-M) program is intended to support the establishment of a county-designated local arts agency in each of the four counties in which no such agency has currently been identified (Alpine, Glenn, Kings, San Joaquin).
-Grant funds will go to four existing State-Local Partners (SLP) to foster the development of new SLPs in these counties.
+The State-Local Partner Mentorship (SLP-M) program is intended to support the establishment of a county-designated local arts agency in each of the two counties in which no such agency has currently been identified (Glenn and Kings).
+Grant funds will go to two existing State-Local Partners (SLP) to foster the development of new SLPs in these counties.

 A local arts agency is defined as the official county-designated organization that supports arts and cultural activity in service to individuals and communities throughout an entire county.
 Local arts agencies provide financial support, services, and/or other programming to a variety of arts organizations, individual artists, and the community as a whole.
 A local arts agency can be an agency of local government, a nonprofit organization, or a hybrid of the two.